 If required, buyers can pair the speakers with optional FS-700 S3 floorstands, available in black or silver.

-707 Prestige Edition features and innovations
+707 Prestige Edition Continuum drivers

 The 707 Prestige Edition is built around a two-driver configuration housed in a vented enclosure with a curved front baffle, which the company says reduces diffraction and improves dispersion.